- US Online Poker

 No, state laws mandate that you must be physically located in the state.
 Geolocation technology will verify where you are to a high degree of accuracy if you are on the border of a state with legal online casino gambling.

-That answer is directly tied to how many states legalize it.
+That answer is depends entirely on how many states legalize it.

 When New Jersey, Pennsylvania and Michigan all reach maturity, there could be up to about $3 billion in annual gross gaming revenue generated by just those states.
 They account for less than 10% of the country’s population, so scaling up to all 50 states could mean $30 billion or more.

 Realistically, however, some states are more likely to legalize than others, and we won’t see all 50 any time soon.
 For practical purposes, the biggest opportunities for growth are New York and California.
 Either would represent a massive increase in the size of the market.